Colors for Skin Tone: Ultimate Guide

 ChatGPT suggests what colors to avoid

-Step 6: Play And Experiment
+Step 6: Play and Experiment

 Have fun trying out these color suggestions.
 Mix them into your clothes and makeup.
 See what makes you feel fabulous.